 Financial liabilities are measured at amortised cost, except for trading liabilities designated at fair value, which are held at fair value through profit or loss.
 Financial liabilities are initially recognised at fair value plus transaction costs for all financial liabilities not carried at fair value through profit or loss.
-Financial liabilities at fair value through profit or loss are initially recognised at fair value, and transaction costs are expensed in income statements.
+Financial liabilities at fair value through profit or loss are initially recognised at fair value through profit or loss are initially recognised at fair value through profit or loss are initially recognised at fair value, and transaction costs are expensed in income statements.
 Financial liabilities are de-recognised when extinguished.